 Your role will require the ability to balance clinical priorities alongside supporting the Team Lead.
 You will also actively play a part in the development of the service.
 You will have a mixed caseload at advanced practitioner level.
 This will involve working at your clinic base, local special schools, child's home, mainstream schools and local pre-school settings.
 Children seen will have a range of disabilities and developmental delays aged between 0-19 years old.
 You will work as part of a multi-disciplinary team.

-As the occupational therapist for the child and their family, there may be times when you will work alongside our own specialist housing team.
-Our housing team will take forward any major adaptation work to ensure the family receive this specialist input.
-Meantime you will continue working with the child and family on agreed goals, as clinically indicated.
+As the OT for the child and their family, there may be times you will work alongside our specialist housing team.
+Our housing team will take forward any major adaptation work to ensure the family receives this specialist input and you will continue working with the child and family on agreed goals, as clinically indicated.
 This enables a seamless service to the children and families we are supporting.

 To provide an integrated Occupational Therapy service to children and young people and their families, this will involve crossing traditional health and social care boundaries and promoting close, effective working relationships with Cambridgeshire County Council, the local authority and schools.
 You will be responsible for your own caseload and in a supervisory capacity for that of junior staff /students working within your team.

 You will be part of an effective, innovative and successful team, recognised for outstanding care

 There is a strong commitment from Cambridgeshire Community Services for continued professional development for all members of staff.About us

 Rated 'Outstanding' by the Care Quality Commission, we are proud to provide high quality innovative services across most of the east of England that enable people to receive care closer to home and live healthier lives.

 There's one reason why our services are outstanding - and that's our amazing staff - who, for the seventh year running, rated us incredibly highly in the national staff survey.